 Fit for the FIGHT

-As a police trainer for 39 years I have watched many entry-level officers in top condition allow their physical fitness to diminish to the point that they needed assistance to get up from a kneeling position.
+As a police trainer for 39 years I have watched many officers in top condition allow their physical fitness to diminish to the point where they needed assistance to get up from a kneeling position.
 This is not only sad, but in most cases where injuries were not the cause, completely preventable.

 The secret to winning a righteous fight is in the word itself.

 GH – God’s Help (realizing God helps those who help themselves)

 T – Tactics and techniques performed with tenacity